ONSdigital/ons-poc-data/README.md

 Uses Rake for co-ordinating data conversion.
 The original XML data is converted to JSON using XSLT stylesheets processed with Saxon.

+hpricot isn't in rubygems anymore so you'll need to manually gem install it, it won't install by itself just running bundle.

 ```
+gem install hpricot
 bundle install
 sudo apt-get install libsaxonb-java
 ```